usnistgov/xslt-blender/sts-viewer/readme.md

 # STS Viewer application

-## Aims:
+## Aims

 This is a display application for NISO STS format.
 Its primary use is to render documents encoded in NISO STS XML on screen for reading by human users.
-Instead of tags, a reader can understand directly the structures by way of mapping to a set of generic layout conventions, consistent with the STS model in design and versatile enough to be adapted.
+Because it does a generic rendering, it provides a useful pre-check for authors and editors of STS content, to confirm that their work appears and functions as intended.
+The layout is meant to be consistent with the STS model in design and versatile enough to be adapted, either to offer extended features, or local adjustments to styling.
 The current plan:

 - For adequate handling for display of any reasonably 'generic' STS in the body and back matter
-  - Front matter too, in part
+  - Front matter too, in part - (offer choice of templates?)
 - To focus on NIST CSD publications as primary use case
   - With any other NIST or non-NIST pubs as further use cases
 - To provide robust, clean, Accessible HTML